idahogurl/TogglToJiraSync/CODE_OF_CONDUCT.md

-# Code of Conduct - Jira Worklogs
+# Code of Conduct - Joggl Track

 ## Our Pledge